Srinivasa Iyengar (civil engineer)

 Srinivasa "Hal" Iyengar (6 May 1934 – 4 July 2019) was an Indian American civil engineer and a senior structural consultant, who has been particularly instrumental in the development of innovative and efficient structural concepts and systems for high-rise, long-span and stadium structures.

 Early life and education

-Iyengar was born in Mysore, India to a prominent civil engineering family and obtained a bachelor's degree in civil engineering as valedictorian of University of Mysore.
-Traveling with his father to building sites, Iyengar became passionate about civil engineering early on.
-He went on to earn a master's degree in hydraulic and civil engineering from the Indian Institute of Science in Bangalore in 1957, finishing his education at age 23 and moving to the United States that year.
-He earned a master's degree in structural engineering from the University of Illinois in 1959.
+Iyengar was born in Bangalore, India to a prominent civil engineering family.
+His father was chief engineer for the Indian state of Mysore in Southern India.
+In his youth, he traveled with his father to building sites where he found his passion for civil engineering.
+He graduated from the University of Mysore with a Bachelor's degree in Civil Engineering in 1956.